Understanding the Seven-Eyed Model and Integrated Developmental Model in Supervision

 👁 1.
 The Client’s Experience

-We explore what the client is experiencing in their world and in the therapy room.
+In this area, we explore what the client is experiencing in their world and in the therapy room.
+Understanding their feelings and thoughts enhances our empathy and effectiveness.

 👁 2.
 The Therapist’s Interventions

-We look at what you did or said in the session—and why.
+We look at what you did or said in the session—and why these actions matter.
+This reflection can lead to better future choices in interventions.

 👁 3.
 The Client-Therapist Relationship

 What’s happening between you and your client?
-Power, trust, dynamics?
+We examine aspects such as power dynamics, trust, and emotional engagement.

 👁 4.
 The Therapist’s Experience